-Column 5 indicates the time interval between the date of the action and election day.
-For example, the notation 50th in the entry for March 12 means that the day for beginning mandatory office hours is the 50th day before election day; the notation "+10" in the entry for May 11 means that the last day for the presiding judge of the early voting ballot board to mail to voters notices of rejected mail ballots is the 10th day after election day.
+"ED Interval" in column 5 indicates the time between the date of the action and election day.
+For example, the notation "50th" in the entry for March 15 means mandatory office hours begin the 50th day before election day; the notation "+10" in the entry for May 14 means that the LAST DAY for the presiding judge of the early voting ballot board to mail voters notices of rejected mail ballots is the 10th day after election day.
+An asterisk () in this column indicates the time stated is not required by statute.

-When there is a statutory provision prescribing the last day for the performance of an act, the number in Column 5 reflects that day.
-If the statutory day must be moved because of a Saturday, Sunday, or state or national holiday, the resulting date is designated in Columns 1 and 2, and Column 5 indicates, in parentheses and italics, the actual number of days measured from election day.
+When a statutory provision prescribes the LAST DAY for the performance of an act, the number in column 5 reflects that day.
+If the statutory date is moved because of a Saturday, Sunday, or state or national holiday [M §1.52(b); endnote 6], the resulting date is designated in column 1, and column 5 indicates, in parentheses and italics, the actual number of days measured from election day.
+Not all due dates revolve around election day and are so noted.